mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

 ## 3/15 Electric Warrior - T. Rex
-* 1st Listen: Pretty/ very good
+* 1st Listen: Pretty good

 So hard to tell who influenced them and who they influenced - the opening track sounds like the Black Keys.
 The follow ups sound like they ripped off Bowie and the Beatles.
-T.Rex, man.. pretty.. very.. good.
+T.Rex, man.. pretty.. good.

 ## 3/14 Painful - Yo La Tengo
 * 1st Listen: Pretty/ very good